orbitrs/docs/api/orbiton-cli.md

 The `orbiton dev` command starts the development server, enabling features like hot module replacement (HMR), static asset serving, and WebSocket communication for live updates.

+Note: When developing a web application, `orbiton dev` will expose an HTTP port (default 3000) and a WebSocket port (default HTTP port +1) to serve the app and enable HMR.
+CLI-only commands (e.g., `orbiton analyze`, `orbiton component`) run entirely in the terminal and do not open any listening ports.
+For desktop or embedded GUI applications (when targeting non-web environments), no HTTP or WebSocket ports are exposed unless explicitly configured for maintenance or diagnostic services.

 **Standard Options:**

 - `--port <port>` - Port to run the HTTP server on (default: 3000).
 The WebSocket server will run on `<port> + 1`.